-- [51] It cannot be denied that the views here outlined may easily be misunderstood.
-Immature youths without any moral imagination like to look upon the instincts of their half developed natures as the full substance of humanity, and reject all moral ideas which they have not themselves originated, in order that they may "live themselves out" without restriction.
+It cannot be denied that the views here outlined may easily be misunderstood.
+Immature youths without any moral imagination like to look upon the instincts of their halfdeveloped natures as the full substance of humanity, and reject all moral ideas which they have not themselves originated, in order that they may "live themselves out" without restriction.
 But it goes without saying that a theory which holds for a fully developed man does not hold for half-developed boys.
 Anyone who still requires to be brought by education to the point where his moral nature breaks through the shell of his lower passions, cannot expect to be measured by the same standard as a mature man.
-But it was not my intention to set down what a half-fledged youth requires to be taught, but the essential nature of a mature man. - [52] Every mature man is the maker of his own value.
-He does not aim at pleasure, which comes to him as a gift of grace on the part of nature or of the Creator; nor does he live for the sake of what he recognizes as duty, after he has put away from him the desire for pleasure.
+But it was not my intention to set down what a half-fledged youth requires to be taught, but the essential nature of a mature man.
+My intention was to demonstrate the possibility of freedom, which becomes manifest, not in actions physically or psychically determined, but in actions sustained by spiritual intuitions.

+Every mature man is the maker of his own value.
+He does not aim at pleasure, which comes to him as a gift of grace on the part of Nature or of the Creator; nor does he live for the sake of what he recognises as duty, after he has put away from him the desire for pleasure.
 He acts as he wills, that is, in accordance with his moral intuitions; and he finds in the attainment of what he wills the true enjoyment of life.
 He determines the value of his life by measuring his attainments against his aims.
 An Ethical system which puts "ought" in the place of "will," duty in the place of inclination, is consistent in determining the value of man by the ratio between the demands of duty and his actual achievements.
 It applies to man a measure that is external to his own nature.
 The view which I have here developed points man back to himself.
-It recognizes as the true value of life nothing except what each individual regards as such by the measure of his own will.
-A value of life which the individual does not recognize is as little acknowledged by my views as a purpose of life which does not spring from the value thus recognized.
+It recognises as the true value of life nothing except what each individual regards as such by the measure of his own will.
+A value of life which the individual does not recognise is as little acknowledged by my views as a purpose of life which does not spring from the value thus recognised.
 My view looks upon the individual as his own master and the assessor of his own value.